Bentowle/New_File_Types_In_Split_Window/README.md

 1. Install the extension in VS Code
-2. Use the following commands to create new files:
-   * `extension.newArduinoFile` to create a new Arduino file
-   * `extension.newPythonFile` to create a new Python file
-   * `extension.newHtmlFile` to create a new HTML file
+2. Use the following commands to create new files: ctrl+alt+a to create a new Arduino file ctrl+alt+p to create a new Python file ctrl+alt+h to create a new HTML file

 ## Requirements